 (Listed by month or season during the year.)

-Pilchuck Glass School welcomes the public for tours of the scenic, private campus.
+Pilchuck Glass School public for tours of the scenic, private campus.
 Visitors can view the fascinating processes of glass making, talk with working artists, tour the studios, and hear about the history and the future of the school.
-Tickets must be purchased in advance.
+Tickets must be purchased in advance and usually sell out.
+Get on their email list to be notified when tickets become available, usually in February.
 When: Spring.
 More info: https://www.pilchuck.org/springtours

-Pratt Fine Arts Center hosts an annual open house featuring live art demos and hands-on art making activities in glass making and other media offered at the school including metals, wood, stone, drawing, painting, and printmaking.
+Pratt Fine Arts Center annual open house features live art demos and hands-on art making activities in glass making and other media offered at the school including metals, wood, stone, drawing, painting, and printmaking.
 When: September.
 More info: https://www.pratt.org/

 Tacoma Glassblowing Studio presents seasonal glass artwork that is signed and dated by the artist.
 You’ll find many color choices, sizes, shapes, price ranges, and one-of-a-kind pieces.
 You can also shop online.
 Prices begin around $35.
 When: September-October.
 More info: https://www.tacomaglassblowing.com/glass-pumpkin-patches-puyallup-wa